Why Incorporate in Nevada?

 - Texas: Improper documentation of loans between the company and shareholders

-If you're in business and have assets over $50,000, you need to make sure you adequately protect yourself by incorporating in Nevada because:
+If you're in business and have assets over $50,000, make sure to protect yourself by incorporating in Nevada because:

 No Minimum Capital Requirements

-A Nevada corporation can be organized with very little capital, if desired.
-Many states require that a corporation have at least $1,000 in capital.
+A Nevada LLC or corporation can be organized with little capital, if desired.
+Many states require that an LLC or corporation have at least $1,000 in capital.

 One Person Requirement

 One person can hold the offices of President, Secretary, Treasurer, and be the sole Director.
 Many states require at least 3 officers and/or directors.
-Thus, there is no need to bring other persons into a Nevada corporation if the owner does not desire it.
+Thus, there is no need to bring other persons into a Nevada corporation if the owner doesn’t want to.

 No Need to Come to Nevada

-A corporation can be formed by mail, fax, or phone and the person incorporating in Nevada never has to visit the state, even to conduct annual meetings.
-Meetings can be held anywhere in the world at the option of the director(s).
+An entity can be formed by mail, fax, or phone and the person incorporating in Nevada never has to visit the state – even to conduct annual meetings.
+Meetings can be held anywhere in the world.

-- Nevada Corporate Headquarters is the largest incorporating service in the state of Nevada.
-Since, 1989, NCH has formed more than 70,000 corporate entities.
+- Nevada Corporate Headquarters is the largest incorporation service in the state of Nevada.
+Since, 1989, NCH has formed hundreds of thousands of entities.

 - When you select NCH as your incorporating service, you are selecting a company unlike any other in the industry.
 Senior sales consultants have earned the Certified Asset Protection Professional (CAPP) designation.

 - NCH offers a full range of services not offered by most registered agents.
-One-stop asset protection services include business entity formation, tax consultation and return preparation, estate planning, retirement planning and advice on how to acquire business credit without making a personal guarantee.
+Comprehensive asset protection strategies include business entity formation, tax consultation, and return preparation, estate planning, building business credit and much more.

 - Dedicated to providing the highest standard of customer service to obtain 100% client satisfaction.

-- A nationwide reputation for assisting entrepreneurs, large corporations and licensed professionals – NCH has several highly recognized lawyers, CPAs and financial planners from around the country, who put their trust in NCH to structure corporate strategies for their clients.
+- A nationwide reputation for assisting entrepreneurs, large corporations, and licensed professionals – NCH has several well-known lawyers, CPAs and financial planners from around the country, who put their trust in NCH to structure asset protection strategies for their clients.

 Want to learn more about why Nevada is that state that many entrepreneurs chose for incorporation?
 Please call 1-800-508-1729 to speak with a business formation specialist.